darrennorris/ANAimport/README.md

 # ANAimport
-R code to import and tidy rainfall and river flow data from ANA weather stations https://www.snirh.gov.br/hidroweb/mapa
+R code to import and tidy rainfall and river flow data from ANA weather stations https://www.snirh.gov.br/hidroweb/mapa .
+Creates a data.frame with daily values including useful date formats.

 The function (`ana_import.R`) will work with rain (Chuva), river flow (Vazao) and river level (Cota) data downloaded from https://www.snirh.gov.br/hidroweb/serieshistoricas .
 Function currently works only with data downloaded in the text (.txt) format.
 Example data from a rain station included (chuvas_T_08361007.txt).